Product Description

 - Configuration can be done via your smartphone, tablet or PC over a wifi or wired connection

-- SD card slot for log storage, and standalone operation*
+- SD card slot for standalone operation or to operate as FPP remote.

 -